bytewax/workshop-supercharged-slackbots/README.md

 ## 2. Setup (20 minutes)

 ### Install and configure Bytewax into a Python environment
-Bytewax currently supports the following versions of Python: 3.8, 3.9, 3.10 and 3.11.
+**Bytewax currently supports the following versions of Python: 3.9, 3.10 and 3.11.**

 > We recommend creating a virtual environment for your project when installing Bytewax.
 For more information on setting up a virtual environment, see the [Python documentation](https://docs.python.org/3.11/tutorial/venv.html).